conversodinHXL/RBPed/README.md

 Xiaolin Hu, Qin Zou, Li Yao and Xuerui Yang

 ## 1. python dependency
-RBPed was compromised by samtools, REDItools V1, and R. Among those softwares, REDItools V1 depends on python2.7, besides, it depends on pysam 0.7.6 you can install with code:
+RBPed was compromised by samtools, REDItools V1, and R. Among those softwares, REDItools V1 depends on python2.7, besides, it depends on pysam 0.7.6.
+You can install with code:
 * python -m pip install pysam==0.7.6

-Also, it depends on some bionformatics packages
+Also, it depends on some bioinformatics packages
 * samtools

 ## 2. reference file
-the ference genome (hg19) downloaded from GENCODE website.
-Known editing events downloaded from REDIportal database. thos data can be downloaded within this pipeline.
+the reference genome (hg19) downloaded from GENCODE website.
+Known editing events downloaded from REDIportal database.
+Those data can be downloaded within this pipeline.

 ## 3. Run
 * ### A. Downloading mapping files (bam) from ENCODE websites.